Younest9/okd/README.md

    ```bash
    cp  ~/okd-install/*  /var/www/html/okd/
    ```
-8. Copy the raw.xz image to the web server directory (rename it to fcos to shorten the file name)
+8. Copy the raw.xz image to the web server directory (rename it to ```fcos``` to shorten the file name) becasue we will be typing it in the installation command later (the shorter the better):

    ```bash
    cp  ~/okd/fedora-coreos-<whatever_version_you_downloaded>.raw.xz  /var/www/html/okd/fcos